EGI-Federation/training-cloud-di4r-2017/jEGIAppDB/README.md

 - xml-apis (v2.0.2)

 <h2>Install</h2>
-Add the following dependencies to your pom.xml file:
+If using Maven, add the following dependencies to your pom.xml file:

     <dependency>
         <groupId>com.sun.jersey</groupId>